 Welcome to the Apollo Academy for Health and Humanism!

-Featuring the Alexander String Quartet, music historian, lecturer, pianist and composer Robert Greenberg, and additional distinguished faculty, the program is designed to provide a peak experience for the advanced chamber music player, while providing a range of offerings in health and humanism that will appeal to both playing and non-playing participants.
+Featuring the Alexander String Quartet, and additional distinguished faculty, the program is designed to provide a peak experience for the enthusiastic chamber music player, while providing a range of offerings in health and humanism that will appeal to both playing and non-playing participants.

-Chamber Musicians, non-playing music aficionados and friends who enjoy mind-expanding experiences will revel in this four-day weekend in the redwoods, delving into beautiful music with the Alexander String Quartet and music historian (and musician/composer) Robert Greenberg.
+Chamber Musicians, non-playing music aficionados and friends who enjoy mind-expanding experiences will revel in this four-day weekend in the redwoods, delving into beautiful music with the Alexander String Quartet, mezzo soprano Kindra Scharich, and pianist Jeff LaDeur.

 For many, the consummate musicians of the Alexander String Quartet — Zak Grafilo (violin 1), Fred Lifsitz (violin 2), Paul Yarbrough (viola) and Sandy Wilson (cello) — need no introduction.
 Based in San Francisco, they have performed on five continents and garnered critical acclaim for numerous recordings, including their Beethoven and Mozart cycles.

 Lieder and piano enthusiasts will enjoy the artistry of Kindra and Jeff, not only as they team up with members of the Alexander String Quartet to reveal the unmatched genius of Schubert’s music, but also as they conduct workshops on the performance of Schubert lieder.